What Are The Differences Between Life Assurance And Insurance?

 The value of the investment gains tends to increase the longer the life assurance policy is in effect.
-However, investment value decreases if the insured lives past the termination date of the policy.
-In this case, the insured receives the annual gains plus a designated terminal payment.
+However, investment value decreases if the insured lives past the policy’s termination date.

 Increases in investment value provided by annual gains permit cash-in of a life assurance policy via the providing insurance company.
-However, a specialist investment broker may pay a higher price and some of these individuals can be found online.
+However, a specialist investment broker may pay a higher price, and some of these individuals can be found online.

 Another unattractive feature is that some insurance companies charge penalties for early cash-in of policies.
-Both of these aspects have caused UK life assurance policy resale values to decrease.
+These aspects have caused UK life assurance policy resale values to decrease.
 Recently, the market has started to improve, making life assurance a more attractive option.